November 30, 2025 votes: the results from across Switzerland

 Nov 30, 2025

-First projections for this Sunday’s vote show the Swiss population have rejected a tax on inheritance for the super rich and civic duty for all citizens.
+The Swiss have overwhelmingly voted against both a proposal for a new tax on big inheritances and a call for all citizens to perform civic duty in Sunday’s polls.

-Read more: Inheritance tax, civic duty initiatives headed for defeat as Swiss polls close
+Read more: Swiss voters massively reject inheritance tax, civic duty proposals

 Our detailed coverage of each voting issue: